umitaltintas/SpoofDPI-Turkiye/README.md

 ## ☕ Github Sponsors

 Your sponsorship directly fuels the motivation required for continued project maintenance.
-If you find SpoofDPI valuable, please consider supporting [@xvzc on Github](https://github.com/sponsors/xvzc).
+If you find SpoofDPI valuable, please consider supporting [@umitaltintas on Github](https://github.com/sponsors/umitaltintas).

 ## 💡 Inspirations